Humanistic Judaism: Principles of belief and practice

 Humanistic Judaism presents a far more radical departure from traditional Jewish religion than Mordecai Kaplan, the co-founder of Reconstructionist Judaism, ever envisioned.
 Kaplan redefined God and other traditional religious terms so as to make them consistent with the naturalist outlook, but continued to use traditional prayer language.
 Wine rejected this approach as confusing, since participants could ascribe to these words whatever definitions they favored.
 Wine strove to achieve philosophical consistency and stability by creating rituals and ceremonies that were purely non-theistic.
 Services were created for Shabbat, Rosh Hashanah, Yom Kippur, and other Jewish holidays and festivals, often with reinterpretation of the meaning of the holiday to bring it into conformity with secular humanistic philosophy.

-Humanistic Judaism was developed as a possible solution to the problem of retaining Jewish identity and continuity among non-religious Jews.
+Humanistic Judaism was developed as a possible answer to the problem of retaining Jewish identity and continuity among non-religious Jews.
 Recognizing that congregational religious life was thriving, Wine believed that secular Jews who had rejected theism would be attracted to an organization that provided all the same forms and activities as the religious branches of Judaism, but which expressed a purely secular humanistic viewpoint.
 In terms of social issues, the SHJ has outlined its stance in a series of ongoing statements.